 Think of it as the X-Ray.

-Now consider cognitive technology—a powerful clinical brain that not only identifies risk at every level across all patient populations, but also tells you what intervention or next action will promote the best patient outcomes.
+Now consider Eigen-based technology—a powerful clinical brain that not only identifies risk at every level across all patient populations, but also tells you what intervention or next action will promote the best patient outcomes.

 That’s the MRI.